The Bathing Pool

 The Bathing Pool is a fictional painting depicting and old temple ruin with a bathing pool located in the forest where people have come to relax in the cool waters and to chat with each other in the old temple that is adorned with statues and lion fountain heads bringing forth water.

-The Bathing Pool is a retouched digital art old masters reproduction of a public domain image.
+The Bathing Pool is a retouched digital art old masters reproduction of a public domain image that is available for purchase online as a rolled canvas print.

 Below Info Derived From Wikipedia